 If we could garden without any interference from the pests which attack plants, then indeed gardening would be a simple matter.
 But all the time we must watch out for these little foes little in size, but tremendous in the havoc they make.

 As human illness may often be prevented by healthful conditions, so pests may be kept away by strict garden cleanliness.
 Heaps of waste are lodging places for the breeding of insects.
 I do not think a compost pile will do the harm, but unkempt, uncared-for spots seem to invite trouble.

-There are certain helps to keeping pests down.
+There are certain bits of help in keeping pests down.
 The constant stirring up of the soil by earthworms is an aid in keeping the soil open to air and water.
 Many of our common birds feed upon insects.
-The sparrows, robins, chickadees, meadow larks and orioles are all examples of birds who help in this way.
+The sparrows, robins, chickadees, meadowlarks, and Orioles are all examples of birds who help in this way.
 Some insects feed on other and harmful insects.
 Some kinds of ladybugs do this good deed.
 The ichneumon-fly helps too.
 And toads are wonders in the number of insects they can consume at one meal.
 The toad deserves very kind treatment from all of us.

 image credit: pixabay